mjordan/islandora_confirm_indexed/README.md

 In practice, using this offset means that at the end of a batch ingest, a number of objects will not have been queried to confirm that they have been indexed in Solr and must be tested manually.
 This number of objects will be equal to the PID offset and will have PIDs ranging from the PID of the last object ingested to the PID of the last object ingested minus the offset.
 However, during consecutive batch ingests using the same namespace, the set of objects that were not tested during the previous batch ingest will be tested during succeeding batch ingest, so manual confirmation that they have been indexed will not be necessary.

+The module also provides a drush script for querying a list of PIDs to determine if they are indexed in Solr.
+Details on its usage are provided below.

 ## Installation

 * git clone http://git.lib.sfu.ca/mjordan/islandora_confirm_indexed.git